How to become a personal trainer

 The health and fitness industry has never been more popular.
-The number of gym members in the UK has just broken the 10 million mark and the industry is now worth more than £5 billion for the first time.
+The number of gym members in the UK has now hit 11.5 million, and the industry is now worth more than £5 billion.

 There are a few key things you need to know before getting started, though.
-We’ve broken down how to become a personal trainer in 5 easy steps.
+We’ll cover how to become a personal trainer, the qualifications you may need, and how much it can cost.

 Research the job